Set MSI and Adobe properties as needed to perform the actual install as follows:

 [OEM Install] ISX_SERIALNUMBER=<Product serial number> USERNAME=<username> COMPANYNAME=<company name> INSTALLDIR="Custom path to Installation directory for Acrobat"

 The values for the first three above appear in the installer screen.
-This screen will be removed from DC products.
+This screen will be removed from products.

 setup.ini (use with .exe)¶